Pauan/js-loader/README.rst

       "mappings": ";AAAA;CAAA,CAAA,CAAA,GAAM;CAAN"
     }

-In addition, you have an ordinary CommonJS file ``qux.js`` which does not have a source map, since it's just ordinary JavaScript:
+In addition, let's say you have an ordinary CommonJS file ``qux.js`` which does not have a source map, since it's just ordinary JavaScript:

 .. code:: javascript